 1. America will miss out on the era of genomic-based medicine

 When we look at the next great horizon of medicine, it’s going to require the responsible collection of large amounts of data.
 With this, we will be able to develop truly customized medical treatments for each patient.
 This idea is the foundation of the Precision Medicine Initiative, which I was fortunate to help lead at the White House.
 Being able to safely and responsibly bring together large volumes of data such as a patient’s DNA, environment, or health history offers an unparalleled view into how disease manifests.
 In fact, when we were working on the Cancer Moonshot, it became very clear that the primary route to winning the war on cancer is to bring together fragmented data sets with modern data science and AI.
 With these elements, doctors can utilize a more complete picture of a patient’s health to provide better care.

-We can’t enter the genomic revolution if there is even a remote threat of our genetic information being used against us.
 Remember that time when you applied for health insurance and had to fill in all of your preexisting conditions?
 It was not only painful to be reminded of what you have endured, but you also may have felt threated that your data would be used against you.

 But at the genetic level, every one of us has a preexisting condition.
 Our genes are preexisting conditions waiting to be triggered, some good, some bad.
 This is what makes us unique; it’s what makes us human.

 But we, as a country, can’t enter the genomic revolution if there is even a remote threat of our genetic or genomic information being used against us (such as the increasing legal questions regarding wearable data and your employer).
 There are some protections such as the Genetic Information Nondiscrimination Act (GINA), but that was written in 2008, and given the pace of technological change, we need to see an aggressive update.